X-ray polarimetry of the accreting pulsar GX 301-2: Results

 \subsection{Polarimetric analysis}

-The polarimetric properties of \gx were first analyzed utilizing the \texttt{pcube} algorithm (\texttt{xpbin} tool) in the {\sc ixpeobssim} package, which has been implemented following the formalism by \citet{2015-Kislat}.
-For the subsequent analysis, the unweighted approach (i.e. all events are given the same weight) has been used, and as a result of the high source count rate, background subtraction was not applied \citep{Di_Marco_2023}.
-The normalized Stokes parameters $q=Q/I$ and $u=U/I$ for the full 2--8 keV energy range of \ixpe are shown in Fig.\,\ref{fig:Stokes_averaged}.
-We see that no significant polarization is detected.
-The data were subsequently divided into 6 energy bins to study a possible energy dependence of the polarization properties for \gx.
+We analyzed the polarimetric properties of \gx in the model-independent way by deriving the normalized Stokes parameters $q=Q/I$ and $u=U/I$ and subsequently the PD$=\sqrt{q^2+u^2}$ and PA$=\frac{1}{2}\arctan(u/q)$ using the \texttt{pcube} algorithm (\texttt{xpbin} tool) in the \textsc{ixpeobssim} package, which follows the description by \citet{2015-Kislat} and \citet{Baldini22}.
+We obtained the phase-averaged values of $q=0.7\pm0.7\%$ and $u=-0.5\pm0.7\%$ in the full 2--8 keV energy range (see Fig.~\ref{fig:Stokes_averaged} for all the DUs separately), implying that no significant polarization in the phase-averaged data is detected.
+The data were subsequently divided into six energy bins to study a possible energy dependence of the phase-averaged polarization properties for \gx.
 The measured Stokes parameters are consistent with zero within $2\sigma$.

-The polarization properties of XRPs are expected to be strongly variable with pulse phase, and therefore next, we performed a phase-resolved polarimetric analysis using the \texttt{pcube}-algorithm.
+The polarization properties of XRPs are expected to be strongly variable with pulse phase, and therefore we performed a phase-resolved polarimetric analysis using the \texttt{pcube} algorithm.
 The data were divided into nine separate phase bins in the full 2--8 keV range.
-The results are displayed in Figs.\,\ref{fig:Stokes_resolved} and \ref{fig:phase-res-pcube-xspec} and are given in Table\,\ref{table:phase-res}.
+The results are displayed in Fig.~\ref{fig:Stokes_resolved} and in Fig.~\ref{fig:phase-res-pcube-xspec}b,c and are given in Table~\ref{table:phase-res-PCUBE}.
+We found a significant (above 3$\sigma$) detection of polarization in two out of the nine phase bins and a marginal detection (above 2$\sigma$) in another two bins.

-The full spectro-polarimetric analysis was performed with the following steps.
-The Stokes spectra $I$, $Q$, and $U$ for the source region were extracted using the \texttt{xpbin} tool's \texttt{PHA1}, \texttt{PHA1Q}, and \texttt{PHA1U} algorithms in {\sc ixpeobssim}, resulting in a data set consisting of nine spectra (three for each DU).
-The {\sc xspec} package (version 12.12.1) \citep{Arn96}, which is a part of the standard high-energy astrophysics software suite HEASOFT, was used for the spectro-polarimetric analysis studying the polarization properties as a function of energy.